Skip Navigation

 Cancer care can cause a variety of changes to pelvic health.
 Changes depend on the type of cancer and stage, forms of treatment you receive and where you are on the timeline of survivorship.
 These changes can involve the bladder, bowel and sexual function if you’ve had surgery, as well as radiation and hormone deprivation therapy related to cancer treatment.
 If lymph nodes were removed during surgery, you may also have a higher risk of developing genital lymphedema.

-If you are currently receiving cancer treatment, you may want to delay pelvic rehabilitation until treatment is complete.
+If you are currently receiving cancer treatment, discuss with your care team the best time for you to begin pelvic rehabilitation.

 Cancer patients may experience the following pelvic health symptoms: